PriceSpider-NeuIntel/imagewizard/README.rst

 Skew - Perspective
 __________________

-imagewizard provides methods to skew an image, aka, perspective tranformation.
+imagewizard provides methods to perspective tranform an image.
 You need to provide 4 points on the input image and corresponding points on the output image.
 Among these 4 points, 3 of them should not be collinear.
 Following code demonstrates Perspective Transformation.

 >>> imagewizard.Processing().skew_perspective(img: Image, input_points: np.float32, output_points: np.float32, order: str)